-It’s safe to say that as far as South American nightlife goes, Bolivia is severely overlooked.
+It is safe to say that as far as South American nightlife goes, Bolivia goes severely overlooked.
 Most people would consider Bolivia’s party scene close to the bottom of the barrel.
 I mean, when you have to compete against places like Brazil, Argentina, and Colombia, that’s not necessarily a bad thing.
 I had no expectations going into Ecuador and ended up having some of my wildest nights in South America there.
 Likewise, Bolivia delivered time and time again.
 I even celebrated Christmas in Sucre and rang in the New Year in La Paz.
-Things were absolutely wild, much wilder than you would expect from a country like Bolivia.
+Things were absolutely wild.
+Honestly, much wilder than one would expect from a country like Bolivia.

-Although you won’t find too much happening nightlife throughout the smaller villages, the big cities of Bolivia know how to party.
+Although you won’t find too much happening nightlife throughout the smaller villages, the big cities of Bolivia do know how to throw a good party.
 If you are looking for a good time, then the cities of Sucre, Santa Cruz, and La Paz are where you will want to be.

 There are a lot of different places to party in Sucre.
 Weirdly enough, the hostel that we were staying at also doubled as one of Sucre’s top nightlife options.
-Among the other top options were other hostels, but don’t worry, there are plenty of non-hostels to choose from, as well.
+That basically meant that we were forced to party every night.
+I mean, not actually, but it sure made it easier.
+Among the other top options were other hostels, but don’t worry.
+There are plenty of non-hostels to choose from, as well.
 With Sucre being a relatively small city, almost all of the bars and nightclubs are within walking distance from the city center.
+Sucre is probably the safest big city in Bolivia, so traipsing around at night should not be a problem.

 Most of Sucre’s nightlife shuts down at around 3 AM, although there are some late-night clubs that keep the party going into the wee hours of the morning.
-The good thing is that Sucre is a city where you can start early.
+The good thing about Sucre is that it is a city where you can start the party early.
 In other late night cities, I’ll often have to pace myself to make sure I’m not blasted by midnight.
-However, Sucre is a city where you can definitely have a few drinks with dinner before immediately heading to a bar and then a nightclub.
-Many restaurants in Sucre also double as bars, and with Bolivia having as cheap of drinks as you can get, your night out won’t be too pricy.
+However, in Sucre, you can definitely have a few drinks with dinner before immediately heading to a bar and then a nightclub.
+Craft beer spots and a trendy bar scene gives you an abundance of places to choose from for a drink or two.
+Many restaurants in Sucre also double as bars, and with the affordable drink prices in Bolivia, your night out won’t be too pricy.

 For my complete nightlife guide to Sucre, check out my other post.